-The MPS4232 has its power and Ethernet connections located on one end.
-The power connection also serves as an external trigger input and allows for a serial connection.
+The MPS4200 modules have the power and Ethernet connections located on one end.
+The power connection also serves as an external trigger input and allows for a serial connection (configuration and troubleshooting only).
 LEDs are positioned in a recessed cavity between the two connectors to indicate power, link and activity.
 Both the power and the Ethernet connector are TE Connectivity "Mini I/O" series but are polarized differently to prevent improper connections.
 The connectors are latching to prevent vibration from loosening the connections.